-If your child has Cerebral Palsy because of a mistake during, or just after their birth by a midwife or doctor, this will have a huge impact on your life and on theirs.
-Your child will have complicated needs throughout their lifetime.
+If your child has Cerebral Palsy because of a mistake made before, during or just after their birth by a midwife or doctor, you’ll likely have a number of complicated feelings and worries about the future.

-We can offer legal aid in Cerebral Palsy cases, so your legal representation and all investigations into your case will be covered if you meet the criteria.
-Even if you can’t apply for legal aid, we can probably offer you a No Win, No Fee agreement – this means you’ll pay an agreed percentage if your case is successful and nothing if it isn’t.
+If you can’t apply for Legal Aid, we may still be able to help you on a No Win, No Fee basis – this means you’ll pay an agreed percentage if your case is successful, and nothing if it isn’t.

-Get in touch for a free claims assessment, with no obligation, to talk through your next steps.
+Get in touch with our approachable team for a free claims assessment, with no obligation, to talk through your next steps.

 Medical Negligence and Cerebral Palsy

-Cerebral Palsy is not always caused by negligent treatment, but sometimes the actions of a doctor or midwife around the time of a child’s birth can cause damage to the brain, causing Cerebral Palsy.
+Cerebral Palsy is not always caused by negligent treatment, but sometimes the actions of a doctor or midwife around the time of a child’s birth can cause damage to the brain that can result in Cerebral Palsy.

 Examples of medical negligence which could cause Cerebral Palsy

-- Failing to identify Intra uterine growth retardation, which is when the baby doesn’t grow as expected
+- Failure to identify Intra uterine growth retardation - this happens when the baby doesn’t grow as expected

 - Not recognising or acting on evidence of premature labour